-The blondies freeze remarkably well.
+The brown butter blondies freeze remarkably well.
 Tightly wrap small sections in plastic wrap, foil, then place in a ziptop bag and remove all air.
 Store the blondies in the freezer for two months and thaw at room temperature.

-Chewy Browned Butter Blondies with Chocolate Chips
+Chewy Brown Butter Blondies with Chocolate Chips

 - Frying pan or saucepan

 - Quarter sheet pan with sides or 8x8-inch pan for thicker blondies

 - Mixing bowls